baboune/UnofficialApceraDoc/README.md

 #### Restricted access to `ops`, `root`

-In http://docs.apcera.com/installation/bareos/bareos-install-reqs/#provisioning-scripts, it says: "The scripts change the sshd_config to only allows the ops, orchestrator, and `root` users to SSH in.
+In http://docs.apcera.com/installation/bareos/bareos-install-reqs/#provisioning-scripts, it says: "The scripts change the sshd_config to only allows the `ops`, `orchestrator`, and `root` users to SSH in.
 You can change that to allow other users if you desire."

 The statement from the doc is partially false:
 * The `provision_base.sh` script will limit access to `ops` and `root`.